zcash/halo2/book/src/design/circuit/gadgets/sinsemilla.md

 Let $\textsf{ShortHash}(M)$ be the $x$-coordinate of $\textsf{Hash}(M)$.
 (This assumes that $\mathbb{G}$ is a prime-order elliptic curve in short Weierstrass form, as is the case for Pallas and Vesta.)

-> For efficiency we use incomplete addition in the above algorithm, because we are able to prove ([Theorem 5.4.4](https://zips.z.cash/protocol/protocol.pdf#thmsinsemillaex) in the protocol specification) that an exceptional case for addition would lead to finding a discrete logarithm, which can be assumed to occur with negligible probability even for adversarial input.
+> It is slightly more efficient to express a double-and-add $[2] A + R$ as $(A + R) + A$.
+We also use incomplete additions: it is shown in the [Sinsemilla security argument](https://zips.z.cash/protocol/protocol.pdf#sinsemillasecurity) that in the case where $\mathbb{G}$ is a prime-order short Weierstrass elliptic curve, an exceptional case for addition would lead to finding a discrete logarithm, which can be assumed to occur with negligible probability even for adversarial input.

 ### Use as a commitment scheme
 Choose another generator $H$ independently of $Q$ and $P[0..2^k - 1]$.